mattermost/mattermost-developer-documentation/site/content/integrate/plugins/plugins-and-integrations/voice-video-screenshare.md

 weight: -10
 ---

+There are several ways to integrate voice, video, and screensharing tools in Mattermost.
 Here are some popular options below, including self-hosted on-prem, self-hosted private cloud solutions, and vendor-hosted SaaS solutions.

 **Tip:** You can also neatly link voice, video and screensharing solutions to channels by using Markdown formatting in the channel header.
 Example: `[Click for video call](https://link_to_solution)`.